absmach/magistrala-docs/blog/supermq-storage-architecture.md

 ### The InfluxDB Querying Limitation

 InfluxDB is purpose-built for time-series data and is incredibly fast at ingestion.
-For simple metrics (CPU, temperature), it’s a fantastic tool.
-However, its query language and data model are optimized for time-based lookups, not the rich, multi-faceted queries our users demand.
-Answering a question like:
+For simple metrics like CPU usage or raw sensor values, it is a fantastic tool.
+However, its query language and data model are optimized primarily for time-based lookups, not the rich, multi-attribute queries required in real-world IoT deployments.

-> Show me all `payment_failed` messages for customer `acme-corp` in the `EU` region from last `Tuesday` that had a specific header flag
+Take a typical SuperMQ use case:

+> Show me all temperature readings from cold-storage sensors in Warehouse-19, tagged with `"region:EU"` and `"status:active"`, where the value exceeded 5°C, on Tuesday last week.

+In InfluxDB, this becomes significantly harder and less efficient to execute.
+First, all filtering attributes (region, status, zone, etc.) must be stored as tags (not fields) to be indexed.
+But tags in InfluxDB come with cardinality limitations, especially when each device has a unique tag set.
+Also, the lack of native join support means metadata like `location` or `owner` must be denormalized into each series, bloating storage and introducing inconsistency risks.

-is significantly more complex and less efficient in a non-SQL database.
-This level of flexibility is non-negotiable for SuperMQ.
-By contrast, TimescaleDB runs on SQL.
-Complex filters, joins, and aggregations are not just possible — they’re fast.
+By contrast, TimescaleDB runs on PostgreSQL, meaning complex filters, joins, and aggregations are not just possible — they’re optimized.
+You can join time-series messages with metadata from `clients`, `zones`, or `users`, and express nuanced queries with full SQL flexibility.

 In benchmarks comparing the two:

-- TimescaleDB was 3.4x to 71x faster than InfluxDB for real-world, complex queries.
+- TimescaleDB was 3.4x to 71x faster than InfluxDB for real-world, multi-dimensional queries.
-- It delivered real-time responses (10–100ms), while InfluxDB took tens of seconds on similar workloads.
+- It delivered sub-second responses (10–100ms), while InfluxDB often took multiple seconds on similar loads.
-- For threshold-based queries (e.g., where temperature > X), TimescaleDB was 1.75x to 8.6x faster.
+- For threshold-based queries (e.g., `temperature > 5°C`), TimescaleDB was 1.75x to 8.6x faster.
-- And on top of that, using TimescaleDB results in 10x better resource utilization (even with 30 % higher requests) when compared to InfluxDB
+- It also achieved 10x better resource efficiency, even while handling 30% more query volume.

 Queries are only part of the picture.
 Let’s talk about insert performance.

-If you’re only writing data from a handful of sources, InfluxDB might be fine.
-In fact, in a benchmark with just 100 devices, it outperformed TimescaleDB by ~30%.
-But that’s not SuperMQ’s world.
-We regularly deal with tens of thousands to millions of distinct message sources, each tagged with unique metadata.
-And under that kind of cardinality, InfluxDB collapses.
-Write speeds drop, memory errors kick in, and entire queries begin to crash.
+If you’re ingesting data from a small number of temperature sensors, InfluxDB might be acceptable.
+In fact, in a benchmark with just 100 devices, it slightly outperformed TimescaleDB.

+But that’s not the world SuperMQ operates in.

+We routinely handle hundreds of thousands to millions of concurrently publishing devices — industrial chillers, smart meters, air quality sensors — each pushing telemetry with unique tags, locations, and context.
+This high-cardinality workload is where InfluxDB begins to fail: write throughput collapses, memory usage spikes, and queries start crashing.

 In fact, TigerData’s benchmark shows: